otrv4/otrv4/otrv4.md

 #### Prekey message

-This message is created and published to a prekey server to allow offline conversations.
-Each Prekey message contains the owner's user profile and two one-time use public prekey values.
+This message is created and published to an unstrusted prekey server to allow offline conversations.
+Each Prekey message contains the owner's user profile (which constains a signed shared prekey) and two one-time use ephemeral public prekey values.

 A valid Prekey message is generated as follows: